What Safety Equipment Is on an Aircraft?

 Flight Crew Oxygen System

 The cockpit contains one mask for each member of the flight crew.
-These masks also include extra features compared to the cabin masks.
+These masks include extra features compared to cabin masks.
 An inflatable harness ensures that the mask fits securely to the head.
 A flow-control knob lets the operator tweak the ratio of ambient air to pure oxygen.
-And a built-in microphone allows for continued communication with the rest of the crew.
+Additionally, a built-in microphone allows for continued communication with the rest of the crew.

 Portable Oxygen System